1

 Month-to-Month

-If the initial lease is for a month-to-month term, the landlord could increase rent within the first 12 months after the lease is signed, provided the landlord provides at least 60 days’ advance written notice of the increase to the home owner and the park is in compliance with state law.
+If the initial lease is for a month-to-month term, the landlord could increase rent within the first 12 months after the lease is signed, provided the landlord gives at least 60 days’ advance written notice of the increase to the home owner and the park is in compliance with state law.

 This is because the initial lease a tenant signs establishes the base rent and doesn’t count as a rent increase.